DanMad/monorepo-template/README.md

 ## Issues

-If you encounter any bugs, please [post an issue](https://github.com/DanMad/monorepo-template/issues/new).
+If you encounter any bugs, please [post an issue](https://github.com/your-username/your-monorepo/issues/new).

 ## Contributing

 Contributions are more than welcome.
-Ensure you read through the [contributing guidelines](https://github.com/DanMad/monorepo-template/blob/main/CONTRIBUTING.md) before submitting a pull request.
+Ensure you read through the [contributing guidelines](https://github.com/your-username/your-monorepo/blob/main/CONTRIBUTING.md) before submitting a pull request.

-## Additional information

-The Monorepo Template's linters are configured with [Airbnb's JavaScript Style Guide](https://github.com/airbnb/javascript) and [Airbnb's CSS/Sass Style Guide](https://github.com/airbnb/css).